-Helping social care providers go digital NHS England
+Helping social care providers go digital

-“30% of social care providers are still using entirely paper based systems and another 30% are only partially digitised” Digital Social Care Record Programme, NHS England
+“30% of social care providers are still using entirely paper based systems, and another 30% are only partially digitised” Digital Social Care Record Programme, NHS England

 What we did

-In October 2021 we were engaged to create a new online tool to help social care providers become digital.
 We kicked off the work by reviewing previous research and similar tools available online to inform our approach.
 This was followed by the design of an interactive tool that asked providers a set of questions about their needs before giving them a list of suitable suppliers.

 Start page of the new tool